paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 service, `hpa-demo-web`.
 Continuously calling the service, `hpa-demo-web` will stress out the underlying deployment's container.
 Later we'll apply HPA to alleviate the stress.
 HPA will create more instances of the pod, `hpa-demo-web`.

 In order to create the testing container, we'll create a deployment called, `deployment-for-testing` using the `kubectl create` command.
 And as part of the imperative execution from the command line, we'll use the option `-it` to login directly to the pod running under the deployment.

-Creating the test container will be done in a new terminal window in the interactive learning environment.,
+Creating the test container will be done in a new terminal window in the interactive learning environment.

 (In this case, the testing deployment will create a pod with a [busybox](https://hub.docker.com/_/busybox) container.)